Nithya5799/Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

 # Data Visualization: Empowering Business with Effective Insights

 ## Project Overview
 This project focuses on empowering the CEO and CMO of a retail business with actionable insights by leveraging data visualization techniques.
 The visuals created aim to address key business questions, providing clarity on revenue trends, customer behavior, and regional demand.
-Using tools like Tableau and Power BI, the project translates raw data into meaningful insights to drive business decisions.
+Using Power BI, the project translates raw data into meaningful insights to drive business decisions.

----
+-

 ## Data File

 - **Online Retail Data Set.xlsx**: The dataset used for analysis

----
+-

 ## Key Objectives